 - Sizing: Do the sizes seem reasonable – not too small or large?

-Additional criteria for green cleaning products
+Additional criteria for green cleaners

 - Usefulness: Does the product clean better than a homemade green cleaner or a conventional counterpart?

-- Labeling: Does the company disclose all ingredients on the label and at their website?
+- Labeling: Does the company disclose all ingredients on the product label and at their website?
 AND are they easy to find?

 - MSDS: Can you locate the product’s Material Safety Data Sheets (MSDS) without much fuss?